 Camp London is Eric Marshall’s response to every kid who ever complained that history is boring.

 “It just riles me up to hear that,” he says.
 “I hate to hear it because I know it doesn’t have to be true.”
-(Story continues below the video.)

 Each spring, Marshall — along with help from fellow fifth-grade teachers James Boyles and Mary Carder and support from parent volunteers and school administration — stages a world where London’s fifth graders step right into the shoes of a Civil War soldier.